 When you measure how loud something is, you need to put the phone next to your child.
 Not the thing making the noise (e.g. Television).
 Sound reduces over distance, the only thing that matters is how much noise is being experienced by your baby.

 Try to keep the noise down to normal conversation levels.
-If measuring the sound, try to keep it under 75 decibels for the most part.
+If measuring the sound, try to keep it under 75 decibels mostly.

 When the noise is going to be above this for any time, then you need to use some toddler ear muffs, like baby Banz earmuffs.